-“We can never forget that LGBT+ people are women, people of color, people with disabilities, veterans and more—we must stand in solidarity as a business force,” Kapfer said.
+“We can never forget that LGBTQ+ people are women, people of color, people with disabilities, veterans and more—we must stand in solidarity as a business force,” Kapfer said.

 What we’re doing

-JPMorgan Chase, a founding corporate partner of the NGLCC, has made supporting diverse and LGBT+ business owners a priority.
-The firm does this partly through its Office of LGBT+ Affairs, which offers business resources, tools and career opportunities, among other programming.
+JPMorgan Chase, a founding corporate partner of the NGLCC, has made supporting diverse and LGBTQ+ business owners a priority.
+The firm does this partly through its Office of LGBTQ+ Affairs, which offers business resources, tools and career opportunities, among other programming.

-Interested in learning more about how JPMorgan Chase is creating economic inclusion and opportunities for LGBT+ and other diverse-owned businesses?
-Those interested in learning more can download our certification how-to guide, or reach out to their banking relationship team to talk about JPMorgan Chase's support for economic inclusion and opportunities for LGBT+ and diverse-owned businesses.
+Interested in learning more about how JPMorgan Chase is creating economic inclusion and opportunities for LGBTQ+ and other diverse-owned businesses?
+Those interested in learning more can download our certification how-to guide, or reach out to their banking relationship team to talk about JPMorgan Chase's support for economic inclusion and opportunities for LGBTQ+ and diverse-owned businesses.